 You Can Screen for Type 1 Diabetes Autoantibodies—When Will it Become Standard Childhood Healthcare?

-Months or years before blood sugar levels start to climb and type 1 diabetes is officially diagnosed, a simple blood test can indicate that T1D may happen or is progressing.
+Months or years before blood sugar levels start to climb and type 1 diabetes is officially diagnosed, a simple blood test can indicate that type 1 diabetes (T1D) may happen or is progressing.
 But testing children for markers of type 1 diabetes isn’t a standard in United States public healthcare yet.

 To demonstrate the value of an autoantibody test, almost 100,000 children in Germany were tested during regular childhood screening as part of a clinical study.
 Testing caught 280 cases of pre-symptomatic type 1 diabetes in children aged 2-5, which allowed each family to watch for symptoms of high blood sugar.
 Of those, only two children (1 percent) developed diabetic ketoacidosis (DKA) at diagnosis, rather than the typical 20 percent of newly-diagnosed T1D cases in Germany.